 Video of the Day

-What They Are
+What Are Pulse Sensors?

 Some have a single, large sensor on each side, while others have two on each side spaced closely together.
-They interpret small electrical signals passing through your skin and amplify them so they can turn those signals into numbers you can recognize -- the estimated number of times your heart is beating per minute.
+They interpret small electrical signals passing through your skin and amplify them so they can turn those signals the estimated number of times your heart beats per minute.

-How to Find Your Pulse
+How to Use Pulse Sensors

 On most exercise machines, turning on the machine allows you to check your heart rate instantly, giving you an idea of your resting heart rate.
-In many cases, you grab the bars on the metallic sensors, ensuring your hands cover the sensors completely -- all the sensors, if the machine has two on each side.
+In many cases, you grab the bars on the metallic sensors, ensuring your hands cover the sensors completely — all the sensors, if the machine has two on each side.